cakephp/docs/en/appendices/2-0-migration-guide.rst

 -  ``Configure::read()`` with no parameter no longer returns the value of 'debug' instead it returns all values in Configure.
 Use ``Configure::read('debug');`` if you want the value of debug.
 -  ``Configure::load()`` now requires a ConfigReader to be setup.
-Read Configure updates for more information.
+Read :ref:`loading-configuration-files` for more information.
 -  ``Configure::store()`` now writes values to a given Cache configuration.
-Read Configure updates for more information.
+Read :ref:`loading-configuration-files` for more information.

 Scaffold
 --------